The Forensic Cost of Watermark Removal: From Dedicated Attacks to Image Editing: Discussion

 \section{Discussion}

 \paragraph{What is a good enough detector?} Detection performance must be interpreted relative to the deployment scenario.
-At $10^{-3}$ FPR, a platform processing one million images per day would flag approximately 1,000 clean images.
-Whether this is acceptable depends on the base rate of detections and the cost of false accusations.
-In a targeted monitoring setting—screening high-profile accounts for top-down misinformation—the volume is low and the tolerance for false positives is higher, making our detector directly applicable.
+At $10^{-3}$ FPR, a platform processing one million images per day would wrongly flag 1,000 clean images.
+Whether this is acceptable depends on the base rate of detection and the cost of false accusations.
+In a targeted monitoring setting, screening high-profile accounts for top-down misinformation, the volume is low which makes our detector directly applicable.
 In a mass-screening setting, the detector is better suited as a triage step that flags candidates for secondary review rather than as a standalone verdict.

-\paragraph{The removal/quality trade-off.} Our robustness experiments reveal that an effective removal strategy requires to visibly degrade the image.
-This creates a fundamental dilemma for the adversary: either accept forensic detectability or accept significant image quality loss.
+\paragraph{The removal/evasion trade-off.} Our robustness experiments reveal that an effective removal strategy requires to visibly degrade the image.
+This creates a fundamental dilemma for the adversary: to let the watermark or the removal attack be detected.
 Current removal methods offer no path through this trade-off, which we view as the central practical implication of our work.